ashesh-0/Disentangle/README.md

 -10 tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/36

 I see that things are pretty stable with this configuration.
 It could be because of the large batch size and also logvar_lowerbound.
 I'll now reduce the batch size to 4 to check.
+-5 tur /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/37: batchsize = 4